Divisions Explained – Women’s Bikini, Wellness, Figure, Physique & Bodybuilding

-Fitness is a division which fuses female bodybuilding and gymnastics into one.
+Fitness is a division which fuses female bodybuilding and another physical talent such as dance, gymnastics, martial arts (etc) into one.
 There are usually two parts: comparison judging with quarter turns much like figure divisions, and then a gymnastic routine round where they will do a routine set to music in costume showing their athletic ability.
 Fitness woman are generally in the 9-11% body fat range.

 Some federations (list here) such as the NPC or a show promoter (the person running the show) will allow you to cross over and compete in different classes within a show.
 For example, you may be able to compete in figure and bikini divisions or figure and physique in the same show.
 Other shows or federations do not allow that.
 You must check all the rules for that federation and specific show before registering.
 Most federation sites will have a list of shows for the year with the show promoters email so you can contact them ahead of time if need be for planning purposes.

 Which division do I choose?